Do we really need foods for radiation protection?

 This story is tragic example of how families are kept in the dark and left to suffer the consequences.

 I firmly believe families today are also being bombarded with cancer inducing radiation from the sources mentioned above and others.
-I don’t want you to pay for your ignorance with your life, so again, your best bet is to avoid the exposure in the first place.
+I don’t want you to pay for this assault with your life, so again, your best bet is to avoid the exposure in the first place.

 Simple tips to avoid extra exposure